Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 ## The Cards in Depth

 Firstly, a short note about the ordering of the deck: while nominally the cards start in ‘January’, at the time the deck was created Japan’s calendar was based upon the lunisolar Chinese calendar, which started in what is now February.
-This explains why ‘March’ is the month of the cherry blossom when — according to the current calendar — it should be April,{%fn%}In Kyoto from the 11th to 13th centuries, the average peak of the cherry blossom season was April 17th.[@FourSeasons loc.
-484]{%endfn%} and why ‘August’ shows the full moon when the full moon festival (<span lang="ja">月見</span> {% pronounce pronouncer="skent" word="tsukimi" lang="ja-Latn" file="pronunciation_ja_月見.mp3" %}) actually falls in September–October.
+This explains why ‘March’ is the month of the cherry blossom when — according to the current calendar — it should be April,[^peak] and why ‘August’ shows the full moon when the full moon festival (<span lang="ja">月見</span> {% pronounce pronouncer="skent" word="tsukimi" lang="ja-Latn" file="pronunciation_ja_月見.mp3" %}) actually falls in September–October.

+[^peak]: In Kyoto from the 11th to 13th centuries, the average peak of the cherry blossom season was April 17th.[@FourSeasons loc.
+484]

 However, even with these modifications the eleventh (willow) and twelfth (paulownia) months are in the wrong place.
 The eleventh month depicts rain, willows, and a frog, all of which are associated with summer.

 In Korea, an altered ordering is used where the ‘November’ and ‘December’ months are switched.
 There is also another ordering used in Japan which might be called the “<span class="noun" lang="ja-Latn">Nagoya</span> ordering”, as it is used in several games from that region.[^fn3] This ordering (with differences in **bold**) is:

 [^fn3]: Such as [Tensho](games/tensho/tensho.md).